 Microsoft also has bundles with HoloLens 2 and Dynamics 365 Remote Assist starting at $125 per user per month.

 As Mary Jo Foley reported on ZDNet, Microsoft’s HoloLens 2 launch is really about the software and cloud services.
 Yes, the hardware was upgraded enough to make for more palatable pilots in the enterprise, but the subscription bundles are the real selling point for Microsoft.

 Developers rallying to HoloLens is more important than the actual hardware.

 Microsoft CEO Satya Nadella said at Mobile World Congress 2019 that the breakthrough computing advances will come for the company’s partners and customers using the software giant’s services as building blocks.
 Nadella cited a series of enterprise use cases that can change lives via healthcare, remote training and manufacturing.
 “That’s what we’re building technology for,” said Nadella.

 The big pitch for HoloLens 2 is that it can be deployed in a day, has low-cost financing, enterprise security and doesn’t need custom development.

 How to buy the HoloLens 2

-Microsoft is taking preorders for HoloLens 2 now and it's worth watching how IT pros will procure the augmented reality device.
+Microsoft is shipping the HoloLens 2 now and it’s worth watching how IT pros will procure the augmented reality device.